0-Sunny-0/PracticeCode/README.md

 ## Description

-Just some coding exercises to assist in the learning process.
+A few coding exercises to assist in the learning process.